4.8out of 3,000+ reviews

 Not all car models are created equal.
 If you’re a suburban California driver in the market for a Tesla, for instance, insurance companies won’t treat you like they would if you were the rurally-based buyer of a pre-owned Honda Civic.

 For one thing, with more expensive vehicles come pricier auto insurance policies.
 Insurers may assess risk differently, but higher-end cars are more susceptible to theft and damage.
-Insurance companies will often seek to cover the entire retail cost of a car should it be stolen or irrevocably damaged in a collision.
+Insurance companies will often seek to cover the entire retail cost of a vehicle should it be stolen or irrevocably damaged in a collision.

-Do you know what your car is made of?
+Do you know what your car is made o f?
 You should—some models are manufactured with special (and expensive) materials that are difficult to repair.
 Insurers might raise your car insurance rates if you own this type of vehicle of this type, as they’ll anticipate the higher cost of insurance claims.